-- In the US: FCC CFR 47 Part 15, subpart C. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
+- In the US: FCC CFR 47 Part 15, subpart C. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance.
+This device is granted pursuant to the Japanese Radio Law (電波法) and the Japanese telecommunications Business Law (電気通 信事業法).
 This device should not be modified (otherwise the granted designation number will become invalid). - For other international regulatory requirements, please refer to the regulatory requirements of the specific country.